rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 This decorator allows a developer to write a generic benchmark that works for many types of objects, then have that benchmark automatically run for all objects of interest.

-### Custom fixtures
+### Parametrizing tests

-Developers may define custom fixtures if necessary, but this should be done with care.
 The `benchmark_with_object` decorator covers most use cases and automatically guarantees a baseline of benchmark coverage.
+However, many benchmarks will require more customized objects.
+In some cases those will be the primary targets whose methods are called.
+For instance, a benchmark may require a `Series` with a specific data distribution.
+In others, those objects will be arguments passed to other functions.
+An example of this is `DataFrame.where`, which accepts many types of objects to filter with.

+In the first case, fixtures should follow certain rules.
 When writing fixtures, developers should make the data sizes dependent on the benchmarks configuration.
 The `benchmarks/common/config.py` file defines standard data sizes to be used in benchmarks.
-These data sizes can be tweaked for debugging purposes (see {ref}`testing` below).
+These data sizes can be tweaked for debugging purposes (see [](#testing-benchmarks) below).
 Fixture sizes should be relative to the `NUM_ROWS` and/or `NUM_COLS` variables defined in the config module.

-### Parametrization vs. fixtures
+These rules ensure consistency between these fixtures and those provided by `benchmark_with_object`.

+In the second case, fixtures are really functioning as parameters, which we discuss in the next section.

+### Parametrization: custom fixtures, `pytest-cases` and `pytest.mark.parametrize`

+When it comes to parametrizing tests, we have a number of options at our disposal.
+One option is fixtures, while a second is using `pytest.mark.parametrize`.
+A third option is provided by the [`pytest_cases`](https://smarie.github.io/python-pytest-cases/) `pytest` plugin.
-Our benchmarks make use of the [`pytest_cases`](https://smarie.github.io/python-pytest-cases/) `pytest` plugin.
+Our benchmarks make extensive use of this plugin to handle complex parametrization.
-This plugin allows us to handle parametrization much more cleanly than pytest does out of the box.
 Specifically, it provides some syntactic sugar around

 ```python